nadrino/kotor-walkthrough/kotor/walkthrough/060_Manaan.md

 - Interogatoire (_https://strategywiki.org/wiki/Star_Wars:_Knights_of_the_Old_Republic/East_Central#Prisoner_) -> Need to do a +9 -> Serum = reset
 	- What was he doing out there?
 	- What did they do to him?
-	- I will interrogate him now.
+	- I will interrogate him now. / Yes.
 	- Let's get started.
 	- A catch?
 	- I detect a pattern here...
+	- Yes.
-	- Inject
+	- Inject...
-	- Start
+	- Interogate...
 	- We know about your companion. + 2
 	- [Persuade/Lie] Perhaps we would give you back to the Sith, but keep him. +2
 	- …
 	- Maybe we should do something about Tela. +3
 	- [Persuade/Lie] We have her already.
 She may be spared if you talk. +2
-- Sith Base -> Jolee have 2 lines -> but Bastila last time with us
+	    - If it fails go back -> reinject -> reinterogate
+- Go to Atho East (before going to the Sith Base) -> make sence since we have to take a shuttle.
+Wait for the shuttle ;)
+- Sith intercept -> we gonna go back latter -> threaten her
+	- This is a public street!
-- Go to Sith Base w/ T3 and B
+- Go to droid shop
+	- I'm interested in buying something.
+	    - Buy Droid Heavy Plating Type 1 (1250c) +9 defense bonus
+- Sith base talk to the guard
+    - I want to ask you some questions.
+    - Do you know about the Sunry case?
+    - Why is the Republic hiring so many mercenaries?
+    - Why have the Sith taken such an interest in the Selkath youth?
+    - I'll be going now.
+- Transit back to the Ebon Hawk
+    - TODO: bug to fix -> deadeye not desappearing
+- Last door of the Corridor (behind Deadeye)
 - Kill -> easy -> monter dans navette